Notice to Appear in Tampa, FL

 A Notice to Appear simplifies the court attendance process for those charged with lesser crimes.
 In essence, a Notice allows an officer to avoid arresting and jailing the defendant before their court hearing.
 This is especially helpful for criminal activities such as shoplifting or trespassing.
 Even though Notices to Appear are more convenient for everyone involved, they're only given for certain offenses.

-Notices to Appear are issued in limited circumstances, if:
+In Florida, Notices to Appear are issued in limited circumstances, such as:

 - You are charged with a misdemeanor or minor violation.

-- You have not failed to respond to a previous notice.
+- You have not failed to respond to previous notice.

 - You are deemed likely to appear on the court date.